mienaikoe/ziyu/Chapters/1-1-Chapter1.md

   "Have a good day," he chimed.
 I stayed silent.

   "I'll be back a bit late tonight.
-Don't wait up for me on dinner."
+Don't wait up for me."

   "Late?
 What for?"
 I asked.